Inline risk · Updates instantly as you answer · 14 sec

 How I validated

-- Stakeholder walkthroughs with PM, architects, and a customer-facing engineer
+- Stakeholder walkthroughs with PM, cloud architects

 - Post-launch observation of three users to measure time-to-identify-high-risk